gntoulaveris/scRNA-seq-analysis/README.md

 ## Dependencies
 In order to successfully implement the analysis of a scRNA seq dataset with the scRNA_pipeline code the following dependencies must be met.
-For ease of implementation a dataset#_analysis markdown file can be utilized with the user only having to pass on the following dependencies.
+For ease of implementation a dataset#_analysis markdown file from the deliverables can be utilized, with the user only having to pass on the following dependencies.

-* Pipeline R file, implementation (analysis) markdown file(s) and datasets' folder need to be in the same working directory.
+1. Pipeline R file, implementation (analysis) markdown file(s) and datasets' folder need to be in the same working directory.

-* The working directory must be set by the user before the code is run.
+2. The datasets need to be inside a zip folder and in csv format.

-* The datasets need to be inside a zip folder and that zip file needs to be inside the working directory.
+3. The working directory must be set by the user before the code is run.

-* The datasets need to be in .csv format.
+4. The scRNA_pipeline needs to be called inside the R markdown file (command: source("scRNA_pipeline.R")) – already met if one of the markdown files is used.

-* The scRNA_pipeline needs to be called inside the R markdown file (command: source("scRNA_pipeline.R"))
+5. The user needs to specify as variables the zip file name and the dataset .csv name and pass them as arguments to the load_dataset function.
-* The user needs to specify as variables the zip file name and the dataset .csv name and pass them as arguments to the load_dataset function.
+If a markdown file is used, then all the user has to do is to change in code chunk 2 the name of the dataset being passed to the csv_file variable, to reflect the name of the dataset that needs to be analyzed.
+Similarly, if the datasets are in a folder with a different name or location than "Assignment_3_2023_datasets.zip" then the user needs to specify the path to that folder and its name.

-* The user needs to call the get_dataset_name function and pass as argument the previously created variable for the dataset .csv file.
-The output of the function should be stored in a variable called dataset_name.
+6. The user needs to call the get_dataset_name function and pass as argument the previously created variable for the dataset .csv file.
+The output of the function should be stored in a variable called dataset_name. – already met if one of the markdown files is used.

-After the above steps the rest of the markdown file runs automatically.
-If an example markdown file is not used, then the user can call the functions stored in scRNA_pipeline in order of appearence and simply pass to them as arguments the above listed variables.
+In the case where one of the R markdown files has been used as a template for the analysis, after the above steps the rest of the markdown file runs automatically.
+If an example markdown file is not used, then the user can call the functions stored in scRNA_pipeline in order of appearance and simply pass to them as arguments the above listed variables.